MrsRina/bicudo/README.md

 Simple game base with modules system (most like scripts) with dynamic interactions, works for 2D and 3D (require a minimal change into matrix proj and OpenGL setup).
-The project only works for window and uses mingw32, consider having mingw installed in default path for windows (C:MinGW/).
+The project only works for window and uses mingw32, consider having mingw64 installed in default path for windows (C:mingw64/).

 For compile and debug in VS Code:
 - 1 Move/copy include/ folder in external/ folder into MinGW/.